-- Items, such as large sums of money or electronic equipment, are only allowed at school for school related activities. - Personal electronic equipment, such as mobile phones and headphones, should not be used during class time unless permission is granted by the teacher for educational purposes.
-These items are liable for confiscation if used inappropriately in class. - Students are discouraged from bringing valuable items to school.
+- Items, such as large sums of money or electronic equipment, are only allowed at school for school related activities. - Students are discouraged from bringing valuable items to school.
 They do so at their own risk and must ensure their safekeeping. - The safekeeping of personal belongings is each students individual responsibility.